 In addition to our monthly lectures we also run a study day each year.
 These are one-day events (usually held on a Saturday in spring) and are dedicated to a particular theme or area of interest.

-In addition to our regular March study day, we are holding an extra study day in May.
-Details below.
+In addition to our regular March study day, we are holding an extra study day in October.
+Details will appear below shortly.
 The study days are held online via Zoom and open to all.

-Study Day with Michael Tunnicliffe and Sarah Griffiths in association with MAES
+Study Day with Rosalie David OBE, Roger Forshaw and the KNH Centre, University of Manchester in association with MAES

 Click here to find out more about the rest of the MAES programme!